Azure API Limit Booster

 3. Enter the following information:

-• Select client app to manage: From the drop-down list, select Link new client app registration.
+• Select app identity: From the drop-down list, select Link new app identity.

 • Azure cloud: From the drop-down list, select the desired Azure cloud.